aitchbi/spg/README.md

 > [4] D. I. Shuman, et al., 2015.
 Spectrum-adapted tight graph wavelet and vertex-frequency frames, IEEE Trans.
 Signal Process., vol. 63(16), pp. 4223-4235.

-For installation, simply unpack the directory, and then type in Matlab command window: `spg_setpath`
+For installation, simply unpack the directory, and then call: `spg_setpath`

 You may then run the following demos which replicate the some of results presented in [1]: